 If you are married, summertime can often become a flurry of family events, heading to the beach, going camping, traveling for vacation, or church activities.
 Amidst all of this, it’s easy to forget about continuing to invest in your marriage over the summer months.

 I would encourage you to make sure you continue to make maintaining a healthy marriage relationship a priority over the summer, even though it may be a busy time for your family.

 Take a day at the beginning of the summer to discuss your expectations for the summer as a couple.

 Talk about what you’d like to do as a family, as well as what you’d like to do as a couple.
+Do you have an anniversary you want to celebrate?
+Put that on the calendar so you make sure it happens.
 A little bit of planning ahead can go a long way in helping your relational wellness over the summer months.

 BONUS: If you want to get a head start on improving your marriage, join the Better Attitude Marriage Challenge – a free 5-day email challenge!